sagemathinc/cocalc-blog/src/_posts/2019-04-12-should-i-resign-from-my-full-professor-job-to-work-fulltime-on-cocalc.md

 an undergrad course on open source math software (it evolved into [this](https://github.com/kedlaya/math157)).
-I taught a similar course at the graduate level once, and it went extremely well, and was in mind the best course I ever taught at UW.
+I taught a similar course at the graduate level once, and it went extremely well, and was in my mind the best course I ever taught at UW.
 I was extremely surprised when my application to teach that grad course again was denied, and I was told that